 For this method, you’ll need a ladder that can reach the roof’s edge, measuring tape, and a 2-foot level.
 Remember to be safe when climbing the ladder and make sure you have adequate fall protection.
 A ladder stabilizer is also recommended to help prevent it from sliding side to side.

 Once you’re at the top of the ladder, hold your level so one end touches the surface of the roof and the other is in the air.
 Keep it level.
 Then, measure the distance between the roof’s surface straight down from the level’s opposite edge.

 Although this process is typically quick and easy, we recommend getting a more accurate pitch measurement if you’re planning to order materials.
 Fortunately, the first method is good for that.

 However, if you’d prefer to get a quick estimate, it’s much easier to use this method.
 To do this, you’ll measure the width of the roof on the gable side and the exposure of your siding.
 Since most siding has 4” exposure, which means that every three runs of siding will give you one foot rise.
 Then, you’ll need to determine the number of runs on your siding from the base of the roof.
 And since most homes have a 6” rake board along the roof line, you’ll have to add about 7-9” to the roof rise.

-If you need help getting started calculating the pitch of your roof, contact our team here at Legacy Service.
+If you need help getting started calculating the pitch of your roof, schedule a consultation with our team at Legacy Service.
 We have decades of experience in working with home exteriors, whether it involves roofing and siding or windows and doors.

 We care about the quality of your roof, so our job doesn’t just stop when the roof’s installation or replacement is finished.
 We’ll take care of you and your home from start to finish and communicate with you every step of the way.
 To get started with your roofing project, contact us here or call our team at 215-798-9790.